RayHightower/RayHightower.com/_posts/2018-03-28-quick-win-with-raspberry-pi-model-3.markdown

 ~~~

-Note the use of `/dev/rdisk1` instead of `/dev/disk1`.
-Writing to
+Note how the `dd` command writes to `/dev/rdisk1` instead of `/dev/disk1`.
+I have learned, and verified through experiment, that writing to `rdisk` is much faster than writing to `disk`.
+The process takes 6 minutes with `rdisk` vs 29 minutes with `disk`.

-`rdisk` is much faster than writing to `disk`, 6 minutes vs 29 minutes.
+Why?

-From what I've observed in Activity Monitor, when we write to `rdisk`,
+We can observe the difference in Activity Monitor.
+When we use `disk`, the `dd` utility grabs a few bytes at a time, and then it writes to the output device.
+When we write to `rdisk`, the `dd` utility grabs the entire 4GB file and then writes it to the output device in one operation.

-the `dd` utility reads the entire file first, and then it writes it to
+A metaphor: Using `disk` is like scooping up water with a teaspoon, with lots of wasted motion.
+Using `rdisk` is like using a bucket, scooping up a huge volume of water in one swoop.

-the SD card in one operation.
+### Command Options for `dd`

-The `dd` command takes a _long_ time to run, over 29 minutes on my machine.
 Here's a quick run-through of the command options:

 * `sudo` gives you [super powers](/sudo-disclaimer/).